 Reply: Thank you for your constructive feedback and suggestions for further exploration of our study.

 We have taken note of your recommendation regarding the use of the Spearman-Brown prediction formula to determine the trial counts at which the SMT achieves sufficient reliability.
 We have included the results of this analysis in the exploratory analysis section of our manuscript.
 However, it's important to emphasize that these findings are based on our current dataset and should be interpreted with caution.
 Further validation and verification of this relationship would be essential and will require new data collection efforts in future research.

+“we adopted the Spearman-Brown prediction formula based on our current data to predict the trial counts at which the SMT achieves sufficient reliability (see Fig. S10).
+The results indicate that the SMT paradigm requires approximately 180 trials to achieve a permutated split-half reliability of 0.8 for the SPE measure of RT under the “Stranger’ and under the “Close’ condition.
+Furthermore, achieving a permutated SHR of 0.8 of the parameter v may require more than 300 trials.
+Due to the reliability of parameter z being close to zero, it is impossible to achieve a reliability of 0.8 within a limited number of trials.

+Fig. S10 Expected Trial Numbers Using Different SPE Measures.
+Note: The vertical axis represents the expected trial numbers calculated based on spearman-brown function, and the horizontal axis represents the expected split-half reliability.
+Each facet represents one SPE measures.”

 Reviewer Comment 2.4— Furthermore, it would be useful if there was an explanation for which factors may have caused the differing effect sizes, e.g. for RT in Figure 3.
 If this information is provided, it will aid other authors in their future study design.
 Of course, if the authors looked into this and were unable to find any explanatory variables, this can be omitted.

 Reply: Thank you for your insightful comment.

 We conducted the analysis of effect sizes primarily to examine the stability of SPE at group level.
 While we acknowledge the importance of exploring potential explanatory variables, such as moderators for the observed differences in effect sizes, it is essential to note that delving into moderator analysis would constitute a separate study.
-Such investigations would resemble a subgroup analysis in a meta-analysis, and would be beyond the scope of the current study.
+Such investigations would resemble a subgroup analysis in a meta-analysis and would be beyond the scope of the current study.

 Therefore, we did not include the exploration of moderators for differing effect sizes in our paper.
 However, the difference contrast is indeed under consideration in our ongoing meta-analysis.
 We appreciate your thoughtful feedback.